Brewers vs. Twins Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Wade Miley (6-3) will take to the mound for the Brewers and make his 17th start of the season.
+- Corbin Burnes (9-6) will take to the mound for the Brewers and make his 26th start of the season.

-- In 16 starts this season, he's earned a quality start in seven of them.
+- In 25 starts this season, he's earned a quality start in 17 of them.

-- Miley will look to finish five or more innings for the third start in a row.
+- Burnes has 23 starts in a row of five innings or more.

-- He has five appearances with no earned runs allowed in 16 chances this season.
+- He has six appearances with no earned runs allowed in 25 chances this season.

 |Opponent